-Also made of stainless steel, this comb measures a little more than seven inches long and has dual pins, both coarse and fine.
-It’s especially useful for mats in the ear areas, as the pins are round tipped and strong, powering through mats and breaking up any clumps.
-The Itery Dog Comb can even be used on single-coated dogs after brushing for an excellent finishing touch.
+Also made of stainless steel, this comb measures a little more than seven inches long.
+It features two types of static-free stainless steel teeth — the wide teeth are for fluffy hairs while the narrow teeth are for fine hairs.
+The Piepea Dog Comb can even be used on single-coated dogs after brushing for an excellent finishing touch.

 Like many of the best dog grooming supplies in this guide, this comb is durable and made to last.
-It features an anodized aluminum rounded spine for comfort while grooming.
-Aluminum is also very lightweight, so you won’t get hand fatigue if using this dog comb for long periods of time.
+It comes with an ergonomically-designed anti-slip handle that's comfortable and easy to hold.
+You won't get hand fatigue even if using this dog comb for long periods of time.

 Shedding is one of the most common complaints of dog owners.
 The best dog grooming supplies can help with this problem, although you'll never be able to get rid of shedding entirely.
 There are many dog grooming supplies that have been created specifically to fight the unwanted loose hair that seems to fall off your dog constantly.

-A build up of fur can cause many problems.
-Not only is it a household mess, it can cause clogged and infected pores.
-Using a deshedding tool will remove excess hair from your dog’s coat – a plus for both of you.
-It’s best to use deshedding tools before bathing; otherwise, the water in your tub will become a fur swamp, and the drain can easily become stopped up.
+A build-up of fur can cause many problems.
+Not only is it a household mess, but it can also cause clogged and infected pores.
+Using a de-shedding tool will remove excess hair from your dog’s coat – a plus for both of you.
+It’s best to use de-shedding tools before bathing; otherwise, the water in your tub will become a fur swamp, and the drain can easily become stopped up.

 RELATED ARTICLE: 5 Best Dog Deshedding Tools